ModusCreateOrg/extjs-reactjs-examples/27-mobx-data/README.md

-# 23 Handling Application State with Redux
+# 27 Handling Application State with MobX

-This subdirectory contains an app already generated with create-react-app, as described in the "Handling Application State with Redux"  blog post (link here)
+This subdirectory contains an app already generated with create-react-app, as described in the "Handling Application State with MobX"  blog post (link here)

 To run the app server:

 ```
-$ cd a-application-state-redux
+$ cd a-sync-to-async
 $ npm install
 $ npm start
 ```